Meditation and Mindfulness- What’s the difference?

 While meditation focuses on the inner self-with the aim of quietening the mind, think of mindfulness as consciously being more fully present; making the effort to be more aware of where you are, what you’re doing and what’s around you.

 It’s easy to rush through so much of daily life without really being present in what we’re doing.
 We act as if on autopilot as we get to where we need to be, desperately trying to tick things off the list and multi-task as we go.
 How often do you find yourself quickly answering an email on your phone as you run a bath for your kids or cook dinner, or making phone calls while walking the dog?
 As well as not really enjoying the present for what it is, this state of distraction also means we’re not really aware of ourselves either.
-We’re not registering how we are feeling or reacting to experiences as they happen, and missing the basic signals our bodies give off when we are overtired, stressed or even hungry.
+When we’re not registering how we are feeling or reacting to experiences as they happen, and missing the basic signals our bodies give off when we are overtired, stressed or even hungry.

 It sounds complicated!